vicngan/SynthLab/README.md

 - **Smart Type Detection**: Automatically identifies clinical columns (e.g., HbA1c, Glucose) and suggests appropriate physiological bounds and distributions.
 - **ICD-10 Support**: Specialized validation for hierarchical medical codes to ensure synthetic data adheres to standard medical coding formats.

+### Literature Intelligence
+- **PDF Knowledge Base**: Upload and index research papers (PDFs) to create a searchable local library.
+- **Semantic Search**: Use natural language queries to find relevant sections across your uploaded literature.
+- **AI Summarization**: Generate summaries of search results to quickly understand the state of the art (requires Anthropic API key).

 ### Collaboration & Versioning
 - **Annotation Layers**: Allow users to add Markdown notes to a generation run (e.g., "Increased privacy constraints for IRB approval").
 - **Dataset Forking**: Let a user take an existing synthetic dataset configuration and "branch" it to test a different hypothesis (e.g., "What if we skew the age distribution older?").